Queen Vic Market Ultimate Foodie Tour

 Operated By:

-A delicious and fascinating guided walking tour of the iconic Queen Victoria Market.
-Taste the freshest produce, discover unique ingredients, explore the Market’s history, learn about our sustainability measures and meet some of our beloved traders.
+On this 2-hour guided walking tour, you’ll taste the freshest produce, discover unique ingredients, and explore the Market’s fascinating history.
+Along the way, learn about our sustainability initiatives and meet some of the Market’s beloved

 We also offer bespoke tours for private groups!
 Enquiries bettina.dechateaubourg@qvm.com.au